Keio University

 Graduate School of System Design and Management Professor

-Have you heard of the term VUCA?
+Are you familiar with the term VUCA?
 VUCA is an acronym for Volatility, Uncertainty, Complexity, and Ambiguity.
-Today is called the VUCA era, a time when the future is unpredictable and things do not go according to plan.
+We are said to be living in the VUCA era, a time when the future is unpredictable and things do not go according to plan.
 In other words, ways of thinking that worked in the past no longer apply today, or will cease to apply in the near future.
-The pace of this change has become very fast.
+The speed of this change has become incredibly fast.
 Until now, it was enough to learn a successful way of thinking and repeat it.
 From now on, even if you learn a way of thinking, it will quickly become obsolete.
-Furthermore, life expectancy has increased, leading to what is called the "100-year life" era.
-Assuming a graduation age of 22, one works for nearly 40 years after graduating and then lives for another 40 years.
-What we must acquire in such an era is the "power to think about how to think," which remains effective for a longer period.
+Furthermore, as the concept of the "100-year life" suggests, human lifespans are increasing.
+If the age of university graduation is 22, one works for nearly 40 years after graduation and lives for another 40 years after that.
+What we must acquire in such an era is the more long-lasting "power to think about thinking."

-To "think about how to think," two major, distinct abilities are required.
-One is the "ability to decide on the goal to aim for."
-This can also be called the "ability to formulate questions."
-The other is the "ability to design how to achieve that goal."
-These two abilities are treated as completely different fields.
-However, in the current VUCA era where environmental and technological changes are rapid, if you do not know what technologies can be used and how, you cannot set the goals to aim for, nor can you judge their feasibility.
+To "think about thinking," two major, distinct abilities are required.
+One is the "power to decide the goal to aim for."
+This can also be called the "power to formulate questions."
+The other is the "power to design how to achieve that goal."
+These two powers have been treated as completely different fields.
+However, in the current VUCA era where environmental and technological changes are rapid, one cannot set a goal or judge its feasibility without knowing what technologies are available and how they can be used.
 In other words, it has become necessary to handle what were previously two different fields in an integrated manner.
-Furthermore, since current situations and environments differ completely, the paths toward goals also differ entirely.
-This is precisely why "thinking about how to think" is necessary.
+Furthermore, because current situations and environments are completely different, the paths toward a goal also differ entirely.
+This is precisely why "thinking about thinking" is necessary.

-For the sake of the coming era, I want to continue advancing research and educational practices so that more people can acquire the power to "think about how to think."
+For the sake of the coming era, I intend to continue advancing research and educational practices so that more people can acquire the power to "think about thinking."